Credit Card Churning: Making the Most of Bonus Offers

 An Example of How I Earn Credit Cards Sign Up Bonuses

 Two years ago I was granted an American Airlines card that featured a sign up bonus of 35,000 miles.
 The first year’s annual fee was waived, and I canceled this unremarkable card the following year.
-This year, I applied for two new American Airlines credit cards from Citi.
-I received both their Visa and American Express cards, with a sign up bonus of 75,000 miles each.
+This year, I applied for two new American Airlines credit cards, with a sign up bonus of 75,000 miles each.
 I have since been approved for the business version of that card, which offers not only another 50,000 miles, but a $150 statement credit and two day passes to their Admiral’s Club lounge.

 Credit Card Churning and Your Credit Score